danbev/learning-iot/notes/rp.md

 (gdb) x/x 0xe000ed08
 0xe000ed08:	0x10000100
 ```
-Lets try this and see if I can force a failing load to actually run:
+Lets try this and see if I can force a failing load to actually succeed by
+setting the VTOR manually in gdb:
 ```console
 (gdb) monitor reset halt
 (gdb) flash target/thumbv6m-none-eabi/debug/async_gpio